Ken Russell's unrealised projects: Alice in Wonderland

 At the time of Russell's death, it was revealed by his widow Lisi that he had secretly been working on a musical-comedy film version of Alice in Wonderland, loosely based on the 1976 adaptation of Lewis Carroll's story.
 Russell hoped to attract an all-star cast of his favorite actors from his career, including Roger Daltrey, who was approached to play the Mad Hatter.
 On December 2, it was announced that Russell's nearly finished script was expected to be made by the same team who were working with him, incorporating his ideas but under the guidance of a new director.
 The songs were to be written and scored by British composer Simon Boswell, whom Russell held a number of meetings with before he died.
 He also wanted to approach Lady Gaga and Rihanna to sing in the film.
 "It was in many ways a perfect Ken Russell film – raunchy and funny," Boswell said.
 "Alice in Wonderland is almost his perfect vehicle, with sexual freakery and religious aspects."
 By December 9, shooting was expected to begin early in 2012, with Renaissance Media Entertainment raising funding for the project.
+Kathleen Turner later alleged that Russell had wanted her for the part of the Queen of Hearts.
+"But he said not to worry – my court would be naked but not me," she added.

+For the Love of Penny Whistler

+Most recently, Russell's name was linked to a production of Jane Huxley's For the Love of Penny Whistler as co-writer/adapter alongside Ilana Rein, who would have directed.
+Attached to star was Howard Corlett, playing a character named Alex.